mitjak/Table-resize/README.md

 =====

 Include .js and .css file.
-Call the function with table ID as a parameter: TableResize('table-id');
+Call the function with table selector as a parameter: TableResize('#table-id');